Which wool blankets are the softest and warmest

 Gotland wool blankets are warm and cosy.

-Wool is a natural fibre and will help you to thermoregulate by letting heat out as well as keeping you warm.
-Wool is clever in that it is able to breathe and trap air between you and the wool blanket.
-This keeps you at just the right temperature.
+Wool is a natural fibre that helps you thermoregulate by letting heat out while keeping you warm.
+Wool is clever because it can breathe and trap air between you and the wool blanket, keeping you at the right temperature.

-Our Swedish lambswool blankets are incredibly warm and I am including my Gotland wool blankets here as well.
-However, it is personal choice.
-If you want a lightweight, soft drapey throw, merino is a perfect choice.
-If you want a thicker, snuggly blanket, Swedish lambswool or Gotland wool is a perfect choice for you.
+Our Swedish lambswool blankets are incredibly warm, and I am including my Gotland wool blankets here as well.
+However, it is a personal choice.
+If you want a lightweight, soft, drapey throw, merino is a perfect choice.
+If you want a thicker, snuggly blanket, Swedish lambswool or Gotland wool is a perfect choice.

-Both throws are warm, it just depends on the which wool is right for you.
+Both throws are warm; it depends on which wool suits you.

 Recycled wool blankets retain all the benefits of our other wool blankets and throws.
 These will keep you just as warm as the others.